20 Clever Logos with Hidden Meanings

 The emblem for Beats by Dre, a well-known headphone company, may appear to be just a lowercase letter ‘b’ inside of a circle.
 However, this design is more complex than it seems.

 The ‘b’ is shaped like a head with headphones on its ears.
-The circle represents an ear, and the straight line forms the headband of these headphones.
-It’s an intelligent way to show what their product looks like visually.
+The circle represents an ear, and the straight line forms the headphones’ headband.
+It’s an intelligent way to visually show what their product looks like.

 But wait – there’s more!
 This logo also resembles a musical note, which makes sense, considering that high-quality sound production is central to their brand identity.
 They’ve managed to create something that represents what they do best (make great-sounding products) and who they are as people (music lovers).

-That being said, let's remember this other part too: In addition to serving all purposes mentioned before, it could also serve as any other kind of emblem or insignia related in general terms towards music itself, such as bands, etc.
+That being said, let’s remember this other part too: In addition to serving all the purposes mentioned before, it could also serve as any other kind of emblem or insignia related, in general terms, to music itself, such as bands, etc.

 14. Carrefour: The (Not so) Hidden C